Grandi9/AppleStockLSTM/README.md

 I am using the past 60 days stock price values for the LSTMs.

 ## Input Data
-Snapshot of data
+*Snapshot of data*
-the missing dates are Saturdays, Sundays or Public Holidays
+The missing dates are Saturdays, Sundays or Public Holidays

 ![Screenshot 2020-08-30 at 2 00 44 PM](https://user-images.githubusercontent.com/22790699/91654888-45966900-eaca-11ea-935d-44f3ab60d9c3.png)